 There is not an easy way to search for homes on the MLS with ready-to-go separate spaces with a kitchen and bathroom.
 We have developed a number of searches that capture these units.
 Reach out today if you're interested.

-Alternately, Colorado Springs provides a great investment opportunity.
-Unlike Denver, Colorado Springs does not have the primary residence rule and in fact, the city has passed an ordinance specifically allowing for Airbnb and VRBO in any kind of investment property.
+Up until late 2019, Colorado Springs provided a great investment opportunity.
+Unlike Denver, Colorado Springs did not have the primary residence rule and in fact, the city had passed an ordinance specifically allowing for Airbnb and VRBO in any kind of investment property.

 Colorado's mountain towns like Winter Park, Vail, Aspen, Steamboat Springs, Breckenridge, Keystone, etc. tend to be open to Airbnb investment properties.
 This makes sense as short-term rentals are their bread and butter.
 With many of the towns, however, they restrict the areas in which you can do it and prohibit it in other areas that they want to retain for affordable housing.